 As research and innovation continue to advance, physical therapy will play a critical role in the comprehensive management of CRPS.
 The expertise of physical therapists in movement analysis, pain management, and functional rehabilitation uniquely positions them to provide holistic care for individuals with CRPS.

 Physical therapy not only aims to alleviate pain and improve function but also focuses on enhancing the overall quality of life for individuals with CRPS.
-By offering personalized care, education, and guidance, physical therapists empower patients to actively participate in their treatment, leading to better long-term outcomes.
+By offering personalized care, education, and guidance, physical therapists empower patients to participate actively in their treatment, leading to better long-term outcomes.

 In summary, the future of CRPS treatment holds promise with advancements in personalized interventions, the integration of cutting-edge technologies, and evidence-based strategies for symptom management.
 As research and innovation propel the field of physical therapy forward, individuals with CRPS can look forward to improved outcomes, enhanced mobility, and a better quality of life.